 What to give is not the only problem associated with cross-cultural gift giving.
 You also have to know:

-what is appropriate to spend on the category of gift you’ve chosen, and
+What is appropriate to spend on the category of gift you’ve chosen.

 Receiving gifts is just as difficult as giving them!
 How many times to do you need to refuse (in order to be polite) and then to accept it (in order to be polite).
 It varies from country to country.

 Cross-Cultural Gift-Giving Tip #7

 Exchanging business cards is a mini version of gift giving.
 Wherever you are in the world, you can never go wrong by observing these three points:

 Pay attention to the card.
 Study it before you put it away.